-Concentrations in landscape studies and urban planning are available under the Bachelor of Interdisciplinary Studies (B.I.S.) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
+Concentrations in landscape studies and urban planning are available under the Bachelor of Interdisciplinary Studies

+(B.I.S.) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
 Building on two academic concentrations (or one double concentration) and an interdisciplinary core, students in the B.I.S. program take active roles in creating their educational plans and defining their career goals.
-For more information, see "Bachelor of Interdisciplinary Studies," page 116.
+For more information, see "Bachelor of Interdisciplinary Studies," page 123.

-The faculty in the School of Planning and Landscape Architecture offer concentrations in landscape ecological planning, urban and regional development, and urban design under the Master of Environmental Planning (M.E.P.) degree and a collegewide, interdisciplinary Ph.D. degree in Environmental Design and Planning with concentrations in design; history, theory, and criticism; and planning.
+The faculty in the School of Planning and Landscape Architecture offer concentrations in landscape ecological planning, urban and regional development, and urban design under the Master of Environmental Planning (M.E.P.) degree.
+Faculty also participate in offering a collegewide, interdisciplinary Ph.D. degree in Environmental Design and Planning with concentrations in design; history, theory, and criticism; and planning.
 For more information, see the Graduate Catalog.

 Lower-Division Program.
 New and transfer students who have been admitted to the university and who have selected a program in the School of Planning and Landscape Architecture are admitted to the lower-division program.
 Transfer credits for the lower-division program are reviewed by the college and evaluated for applicability to this curriculum.
 To be applicable, transfer courses must be equivalent in both content and level of offering.
-A review of samples of work is required for studio classes.
 See a college academic advisor for an appointment.